-I am an independent educational consultant who is concerned with helping students through the whole college admissions process.
-Although I do take on a limited number of individual clients, most of my work is with companies, helping them improve their curriculum and teaching processes.
+I am an independent educational consultant who is concerned with helping students through the whole college admissions process, including developing college-level skills in reading and writing, preparing for standardized tests, and creating winning admissions essays.
+I work with a limited number of individual clients as well as with companies, helping them improve their curriculum and teaching processes.

 Before striking out on my own, I ran the curriculum development department for one test-preparation company, and the entire education department for a second.